LaFriska/sugar-isa/specifications.md

 > r3 |= 0b1;
 > ```

-For the "not" instruction, `ra` may be replaced with `imm16`.
-For instance, `r1 = !0b0101110011000010;` is valid Sugar assembly.
+For the not instruction, `ra` may be replaced with `imm22`.

+For instance, `r1 = !0b1111010101110011000010;` is valid Sugar assembly, although an I-format not is typically redundant.

 ### Keeping the ALU Flags

 By default, arithmetic and logical operations do not update the flag register (`fl`).
-In order to set `fl` by the resulting ALUFLAGs from the previous logical or arithmetic operation, a `flag;` instruction may be used.
-Alternatively, `fl` could also be updated by chaining `flag;` to an arithmetic or logical operation, which is more efficient.
+In order to set `fl` by the resulting ALUFLAGs of an operation, chain a `flag;` instruction to the instruction like so.

 > Example
 > ```
 > r1 = r2 + r3 -> flag;
 > ```
+Note that the not and set instruction does not allow a `flag;` chain.

 ### Memory Addressing